Discover Types Of Parrots In India – A Guide to Unique Varieties.

 8. Blossom-headed Parakeet

-Blossom-headed parrots are mostly found in India, Mainly on the east side.
-The head is red in the male and white in the female, and the body is green.
+Blossom-headed parrots are a beautiful species of parrots.
 These parakeets live in forests, woodlands, and sometimes gardens.
 They feed on fruits, seeds, and flowers and often fly in small groups.
 Their cries of joy fill the air as they wander from tree to tree.
 During the breeding season, they nest in the tree and lay three to four eggs.
 These active, sociable birds bring life and color to their natural habitats.

 types of parrots in india